damiendart/nfsnapi-python/README.txt

 A simple Python package with a couple of functions (and an exception class) that make working with the `NearlyFreeSpeech.NET API`_ easier.
+``nfsnapi`` supports both Python 2 and Python 3, and it requires no external dependencies.

 .. _NearlyFreeSpeech.NET API: https://members.nearlyfreespeech.net/wiki/API